-You are cordially invited to the Annual Meeting of Stockholders (the "Annual Meeting") of Fortress Biotech, Inc. (the "Company"), to be held at 10:00 a.m. local time, on Wednesday, June 17, 2020, at the offices of our legal counsel, Alston & Bird LLP, located at 90 Park Avenue, New York, New York 10016.
-At the meeting, the stockholders will be asked to (i) elect eight directors for a term of one year, (ii) amend the Amended and Restated Certificate of Incorporation of the Company, as amended (the "Certificate of Incorporation") to increase the number of authorized shares of the Company's Common Stock, (iii) amend the Certificate of Incorporation to increase the frequency of the dividend payment on the Company's Series A Preferred Stock from quarterly to monthly, (iv) amend the Company's 2013 Stock Incentive Plan, as amended, to increase the number of shares of the Company's Common Stock issuable thereunder, (v) ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2020, and (vi) transact any other business that may properly come before the 2020 Annual Meeting or any adjournment of the 2020 Annual Meeting.
-You will also have the opportunity to ask questions and make comments at the meeting.
+You are cordially invited to the Annual Meeting of Stockholders (the "Annual Meeting") of Fortress Biotech, Inc. (the "Company") to be held on Thursday, June 17, 2021 at 10:00 a.m.
+ET.
+The Annual Meeting will be completely virtual and conducted by means of a live webcast as described below, which can be accessed at www.virtualshareholdermeeting.com/fbio2021 when you enter your 16-digit control number included with the Notice of Internet Availability or proxy card.
+At the meeting, the stockholders will be asked to (i) elect eight directors for a term of one year, (ii) amend the Amended and Restated Certificate of Incorporation, as amended, of the Company (the "Certificate of Incorporation") in Article IV, Section A, to increase the number of authorized shares of the Company's Common Stock from 150,000,000 to 170,000,000, (iii) ratify the appointment of BDO USA, LLP as our independent registered public accounting firm for the year ending December 31, 2021, and (iv) transact any other business that may properly come before the 2021 Annual Meeting or any adjournment of the 2021 Annual Meeting.
+You will also have the opportunity to ask questions and make comments

-In accordance with the rules and regulations of the Securities and Exchange Commission, we are furnishing our 2020 proxy statement and annual report to stockholders for the year ended December 31, 2019 on the Internet.
-You may have already received our "Important Notice Regarding the Availability of Proxy Materials," which was mailed on or about April 29, 2020.
+In accordance with the rules and regulations of the Securities and Exchange Commission, we are furnishing our 2021 proxy statement and annual report to stockholders for the year ended December 31, 2020 on the internet.
+You may have already received our "Important Notice Regarding the Availability of Proxy Materials," which was mailed on or about April [], 2021.
 That notice described how you can obtain our proxy statement and annual report.
 You can also receive paper copies of our proxy statement and annual report upon request.

 It is important that your stock be represented at the meeting regardless of the number of shares you hold.
 You are encouraged to specify your voting preferences by marking our proxy card and returning it as directed.
-If you do attend the meeting and wish to vote in person, you may revoke your proxy at the meeting.
+If you do attend the meeting virtually and wish to vote live during the meeting, you may revoke your proxy at the meeting.

-If you have any questions about the proxy statement or the accompanying 2019 Annual Report, please contact Robyn M. Hunter, our Chief Financial Officer at 781-652-4500.
+If you have any questions about the proxy statement or the accompanying 2020 Annual Report, please contact Robyn M. Hunter, our Chief Financial Officer at 781-652-4500.